 In most instances MBC is in-network, but it is still important for you to do this double-check.
 While you are at it, also confirm that Quest Diagnostics (our primary lab processing facility), and Abbott Northwestern and United Hospitals (our transferring hospitals) are in-network as well.
 If you learn that MBC, the hospitals, or Quest is out-of-network, please contact our Billing Team to discuss potential next steps.

-Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a commercial MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
+Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a managed care MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
 Please notify MBC when this change takes place so that we do not submit claims for your care to the wrong location.

 If you have insurance, the best way to determine coverage is to call your insurance company and review with them each CPT Code listed in the MBC BirthBundle® (see below).
 Based on this information, your insurance can tell you which services are covered and which would count toward your deductible.
 Once you meet your deductible, you may have co-insurance, which means that you are responsible for a portion of costs up to an out-of-pocket maximum.
 This information should help you to calculate an estimate of your costs for care with MBC.
 In the event that additional care is necessary MBC will submit claims for your care accordingly.